SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

       },
     })
     ```

-    In above example, consignment tracking feature will be enabled by default, if feature level is at least '1.1'.
+    In the above example, the consignment tracking feature is enabled by default if the feature level is set to at least `'1.1'`.

-    Note: For latest possible level of features, you can use latest (`*`) flag:
+    **Note:** If you want your feature level to always be set to the most recent version, you can use the latest flag (`'*'`), as follows:

     ```typescript
     features: {
       level: '*'
     }
     ```

-4. Disabling feature for certain feature level.
+4. Negation functionality: disabling a feature for a specific feature level.

-    There might be situations where you want to disable certain feature.
-Negation functionality might be handy here:
+    You can disable a feature for a specific feature level by including an exclamation mark (`!`) before the version number.
+The following is an example:

     ```typescript
     <newComponent *cxFeatureLevel="'!1.1'"></newComponent>
     ```